 Account applications

-Due to new Canadian regulatory requirements designed to protect consumers, you must answer questions on your past investing experience, your risk tolerance, and your financial situation to ensure that crypto investing is appropriate for you.
+Due to Canadian regulatory requirements designed to protect consumers, you must answer questions on your past investing experience, your risk tolerance, and your financial situation to ensure that crypto investing is appropriate for you.

 Purchase limits